 The college will, at that time, supply you with a replacement device, having examined the available technology on the market to ensure that our program continues to provide our students with the best available resources for achieving the aims of our program.

-Students in Primary School who fail to treat devices with due care may incur the above charges.
+Students in Primary School who fail to treat devices with due care may incur the charges listed below:

 The college has conducted extensive research into what technology is available to help us both monitor and restrict the online activity available to our students.
 We will maintain the internet filtering management that we have had in place in previous years, resulting in the filtering of adult content and blocking of access to blacklisted sites through our Internet connection.
 This applies to all devices, whether part of the college’s wired network or connected to our wireless network (this is also why we have chosen to supply wireless-connection-only devices to students).